|

 temperature is 110° F. Protect from freezing.

-DO I KNOW WHEN TO REPLACE MY FILTER MEDIA?
+HOW DO I KNOW WHEN TO REPLACE MY FILTER MEDIA?

 The whole house filter is

-designed to remove chlorine and other contaminants from approximately 300,000
+designed to remove chlorine and other contaminants from approximately

-motion for 10 seconds.
-Immediately note the color change: the pad on the end
+back and forth motion for 10 seconds.
+Immediately note the color change: the

-will turn blue with the presence of free chlorine, the pad nearest the handle
+pad on the end will turn blue with the presence of free chlorine, the pad

 IMPORTANT: Assess the color within 10 seconds after dipping the